RyuZhihao123/CHITreeProject/README.md

 ## 2. Codes and Software:

-**The full source code** will be released after the final official acceptance.
+In current stage, we first mainly shared our dataset [[link]](https://vcc.tech/research/2021/TreePartNet) to provide more information to address some concerns, the entire source codes will be released right after the final acceptance (now is with conditional acceptance).

 Additionally, now we are also working on a **Online-version software** that enables people from all over the world to freely explore our modeling system at any time.
-Currently, we are trying to configure our neural network (TGP-Net) to run on a machine with public accessible IP address permanently.
+Thus, currently we are trying to configure our neural network (TGP-Net) to run on a machine with public accessible IP address permanently.
 Ideally, this online system will be also uploaded to some Software/Game Stores (e.g., Steam or XBox) for free experience, approximately in April (around after UIST's deadline).

 <div align=center>